Sydney’s Backyard Ultra

 Want more?

-If you want to know how I trained, what I ate, how I manage Type 1 Diabetes during ultra-endurance events like this, or how the Fitter for Having It moves apply to your own situation, come to one of my talks, or reach out.
+If you want to know how I trained, what I ate, how I manage T1D during ultra-endurance events like this, or how the Fitter for Having It moves apply to your own situation, come to one of my talks, or reach out.

 I’d love to hear from you.